MobSlicer152/funny/README.md

 # funny thing

-x86 toy os, runs in ring 0 protected mode
+x86 toy os, runs in flat ring 0 protected mode without paging

 requires an 80386 with an fpu, 640kb of ram, a hard drive (the image is like 65k, any drive should do), a keyboard, and vga